abramtan/chord-url-shortening/logic/READMEdemo.md

 _Continued from "Successor List" above._

-**Correctness:** The node which stored the URL should also have a cache entry for it.
+**Correctness:** The node that receives the `STORE` request should also have a cache entry for the URL.

 # Fault Tolerance